bleaktwig/yuadrem-wiki/docs/religions/tanethism_pantheon.md

 Febrid, sometimes named Nuagal, is the goddess of Blue, cold, and intellect.
 Her manifestation is wood, and is related to the stability of communities through [Sibi and Ganu](../isolas/fesh_peninsula/ane-kene.md#bulu).
 Febrid's representation is an azure jay, leaving a trail of dew in its path.
 When depicted as a hume, she is crowned by a pair of horns in the shape of a crescent moon, her body covered in apomantic tattoos.

 #### Fusine
-Fusine, sometimes named Kegal, is the goddess of Yellow, chaos, and the stars.
+Fusine, sometimes named Kegal, is the goddess of Purple, chaos, and the stars.
 Her manifestation is metal and lightning, and is associated with the resolution of conflicts, especially through [Yaka](../isolas/fesh_peninsula/ane-kene.md#yaka).
 Fusine's representation is a golden parakeet, her flight always followed by a storm.
 She's not often portrayed as a hume -- but as a gargantuan black-bellied slider turtle whose shell shines with a million stars.

 #### Vahan
 Vahan is the god of Red, heaviness, and mountains.
 His manifestation is fire.
-Vahan is said to prefer bolos with high self-sufficiency, and is thus celebrated though [Pali](../isolas/fesh_peninsula/ane-kene.md#bulu) and [Mafa](../isolas/fesh_peninsula/ane-kene.md#buda-and-sumi).
+Vahan is said to prefer bulus with high self-sufficiency, and is thus celebrated though [Pali](../isolas/fesh_peninsula/ane-kene.md#bulu) and [Mafa](../isolas/fesh_peninsula/ane-kene.md#buda-and-sumi).
 His representation is a scarlet ibis, scorching the earth wherever he steps.
 As a hume, Vahan is often depicted as a red-haired, one-horned person in soldier armor, wielding a large hexagonal mace.

 #### Bagrat
 Bagrat is the god of Orange, heat, and agriculture.
 His manifestation is earth, and is often associated with kindness, charity, and health, through both [Kudu and Bete](../isolas/fesh_peninsula/ane-kene.md#bulu).
 Bagrat's representation is a campo troupial, flowers blooming wherever he lands.
 As a hume, he is depicted as a horned worker working the farm with tools made of red gold.

 #### Pagram
-Pagram is the god of Purple, order, and civilization.
+Pagram is the god of Yellow, order, and civilization.
 His manifestation is stone, and is celebrated in the formation of [Tegas](../isolas/fesh_peninsula/ane-kene.md#tega) and their associated rituals.
 Pagram's representation is a swallow-tailed hummingbird, his fluttering following the flowers that decorate a Tega.
 As a hume, he is commonly depicted as a horned philosopher wearing white clothing, pompously adorned in gold.

 --------------------------------------------------------------------------------
 ## Oric Gods